Golden Bay Sustainable Living Course

 You will also learn about wholefoods, nutrient dense foods, superfoods, use of herbs in cooking, make your own plant based milks, smoothies & pestos.

 Kerryn would like you to take away a desire to start experimenting with making your own food as well as becoming more aware where all of your food comes from, so you can make conscious food choices.

-Go on a journey with tutor, Rosa Henderson as she expertly guides you through the whole process of using natural materials for building structures.
+Go on a journey with tutors, Aralyn Doiron and John Black as they expertly guide you through the whole process of using natural materials for building structures.

 Techniques covered include mudbrick, cob, light earth and cordwood.
 Also incorporated are learning rock foundations, simple timber framing, roof design and passive solar principals.

 You will also learn the difference between a sick vs healthy home, how to choose materials for your climate and the introduction to simple off-grid systems.

 The goal of this module is to show you the many aspects needed for a community to thrive whether it be a big city or a community of two.